LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module5/lab4.rst

    ..
 NOTE:: What have we accomplished?
 We used Postman to create an ASM policy by only sending the
       name of the policy.
-The iControl LX Extension that we installed on the BIG-IP, ``SecurityAdd-0.2-002.noarch.rpm``, accepts the name of the policy then executes the rest of the requirments to build the policy.
+The iControl LX Extension that we installed on the BIG-IP, ``SecurityAdd-0.2-002.noarch.rpm``, accepts the name of the policy then executes the rest of the requirements to build the policy.
       The policy is now ready to be associated with a Virtual Server.